petervanderdoes/AVH-First-Defense-Against-Spam/readme.txt

 Starting with version 3.0 this plugin is for PHP5 only.

 == Changelog ==
+= Version 3.7.2-dev.1 =
+* Preparation for new development cycle.

 = Version 3.7.1 =
 * PHP 5.3 is dead, long live PHP 5.3
   Forgot people still run 5.3 which doesn't support shorthand for arrays.